 - The theatre, box office, concessions and restrooms are barrier free.

 - Two accessible parking spots are available near the theatre and two more are available in the paved main lot.
-Patrons may pull up to the front door of the theatre and unload.
+Patrons may pull up to the front door of the theatre and unload on the concrete pad.
+Additionally, there is a side concrete pad with a sidewalk to the front door and patrons may use that area as well if needed.
 The theatre driveway and accessible parking area are gravel covered.
-Parking is also available on tar-top main lot with access via concrete walkway to theatre.
+Parking is also available on paved main lot with access via concrete walkway to theatre.

-- Accessible parking is available for patrons with disabilities in the field adjacent to the entrance area.
+- Accessible parking is available for patrons with disabilities on the paved parking lot adjacent to the entrance area.
 Patrons are greeted by volunteers providing golf cart transportation from the parking lot to the box office and to one of the stages.
 You may also request a return trip at the end of the day.

-- There is access to the Meadow stage via a tar-top driveway and concrete walkway if you prefer.
+- There is access to the Meadow stage via a paved driveway and concrete walkway if you prefer.
 The rest of the grounds are located in fields with grass that has been mowed.

 Arts Classes & Workshops

-- North Dorm facilities are limited.
-Patrons are welcome to drive directly to the North Dorm to unload.
+North Dorm facilities are limited and are only used during warm weather seasons.
+Patrons are welcome to drive on the dirt road to the North Dorm to unload.
 Access to the building may also be obtained through a rear entrance sidewalk.

 Other Building Access

-Large Print and Braille brochures are available for the Festival programs, the Summer Arts Camp Brochure and the Conference Center Brochure.
-(We do not print any type of program for the family performances.)
+- Large Print brochures are available for the Festival programs, the Summer Arts Camp Brochure and the Rental Brochure.

 Appel Farm provides reasonable accommodations for persons with disabilities to the programs, facilities and services.
 When a concern arises about an issue of accessibility, there is a grievance procedure in place that provides for prompt and fair resolution of complaints received from visitors, patrons, students and employees.
 In the event that an individual wishes to bring forth a concern, all attempts are made to address the issue immediately and the following steps will be utilized: